 I ultimately spent several hours at Panteón Sanctorum, and came to the conclusion that Día de Muertos is a celebration of life, not a mourning of death.
 After countless visits to Mexico and a full year residing here, I finally understood so much about why Mexico is – and will always be – a second-world country, at least as regards safety.
 I finally understood why so many Mexicans don’t wear seatbelts when riding in cars, don’t use turn signals when driving, and continue piling more-and-more passengers onto dangerously-overcrowded buses.
 I can’t say that I agree with this philosophy myself, but it seems that to most Mexicans, death is not something to fear.
 Death is merely the next stage in life.

 The next day I visited Panteón Francés, a cemetery for the wealthy, built by the French during Mexico’s colonial period.
 The cemetery was astonishingly beautiful, with tree-lined pathways meandering alongside gorgeous marble mausoleums.
 I was immediately reminded of Montparnasse Cemetery in Paris.
 I arrived at 3 p.m. and stayed until the place closed at six.
 I came across several lovely ofrendas, almost all in the form of orange flowers.
-I observed one large family gathered for what seemed like quite the festive celebration of life; the children were dressed in costumes and the loudest mariachi band I’ve ever heard was singing with such gusto that you could almost certainly hear them beyond the cemetery walls.
+I observed one large family gathered for what seemed like quite the festive celebration of life; the children were dressed in costumes while the loudest mariachi band I’ve ever heard was singing with such gusto that you could almost certainly hear them beyond the cemetery walls.

 I saw just two other families at Panteón Francés.
 Although they were tidying up the areas around their loved ones’ tombs with almost fanatical precision, I never saw the bustle of activity I observed at Panteón Sanctorum just one day prior.
 Panteón Francés remains one of the most hauntingly picturesque cemeteries I’ve seen anywhere, but I was surprised to find that my visit to Panteón Sanctorum was infinitely more interesting.

 My culture-filled weekend had one more day of surprises.
 The week before, one of my students suggested that I visit the UNAM (Universidad Nacional Autónoma de México) campus in the south of the city, where supposedly several ofrendas were being displayed on the main lawn.
 With research I learned that each year UNAM’s “mega-ofrenda” is dedicated to a particular figure in Mexican culture.
 The 2013 honoree was Remedios Varo, a Spanish-born Mexican surrealist painter who was most prolific in the mid-20th century.
-I’m not especially familiar with her work, but it seems that the individual ofrendas were Día de Muertos-inspired “reenactments” of her most famous pieces.
+I am not especially familiar with her work, but it seems that the individual ofrendas were Día de Muertos-inspired “reenactments” of her most famous pieces.

 The UNAM mega-ofrenda was an awesome affair.
 The university has an annual enrollment of 350,000 students; this should give you an idea of the size of the main lawn.
 Nearly every square meter was filled – with ofrendas, food stalls, bandshells, and locals taking in the spectacle.
 I saw three musical performances on three separate stages – a contemporary Mexican rock band, an African dance troupe, and (somewhat out of sync with the general theme) a Christmas choral ensemble.
 I visited every ofrenda – a castle and a labyrinth among them – and I made sure to have my picture taken with La Calavera Catrina, an elegant female skeleton and an omnipresent Día de Muertos character.
 The evening was capped off with tamales from one of the food stalls and some successful night photography (a few such pics are presented below).